Kinnitty: Name and location

 The village derives its name from the myth that the head of an ancient princess is buried beneath the village, Ceann Eitigh being the "Head of Eiteach" in the Irish language - where Eiteach is the name of the princess.
 The village is situated at the foot of the Slieve Bloom Mountains in the ancient kingdom of Éile.

 Parish

 Kinnity is also the name of the Roman Catholic parish.
 The present chapel was built around 1815.

 Amenities

-Kinnitty is served by a primary school, creche, two churches, post office, community centre, children's playground, two pubs, café, some shops, a number of bed and breakfasts and a hotel (the modern day use of Kinnitty Castle).
+Kinnitty is served by a primary school, two churches, two pubs, community centre, a number of retail businesses and a hotel (the modern day use of Kinnitty Castle).
 The trail head for the Slieve Bloom Mountain biking trails is located in the village of Kinnitty, as is one of the trailheads for the long distance Slieve Bloom Way walking route.
 Kinnitty Forest or Glenregan Forest is operated by Coillte and is located near the village.